A1Liu/DataStruct/src/linkedList/RoadMap.md

 ### User Input
 Command | Description
 -- | --
-Add <number> | adds a number to the list adMode | goes into adding mode.
-Escape character is esc, or use a command to escape rm <number> | remmoves a number from the list reMode | goes into remove mode.
-Escape character is esc, or use a command to escape rm all | delete the entire listprint | prints out the list exit | escape the program
+add <number> | adds a number to the list addmode | goes into adding mode.
+Escape character is exit, or use a different command to escape rm <number> | remmoves a number from the list remode | goes into remove mode.
+Escape character is exit, or use a different command to escape rm all | delete the entire listprint | prints out the list exit | escape the program